vishwakarma09/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 if all its words are canonical, you can match canonical and noncanonincal forms.
 _"TV show"_ matchs _TV shows_ as well as _TV show_.

+## Implied concept Sets

+When you make a pattern using [] or {} and it only contains words, phrases, And concept sets, the system will make an anonymous concept set out of them.
+This allows the system to find the soonest match of any of them. otherwise [] and {} take each element in turn and try to find a match, which may be later in the sentence than a later element in the set would match.

 ## Dictionary Keyword sets